 Hope you enjoy!
 Let me know what you think!Share:

 I’ve been hard at work this year working on both actual projects (TV and film) and samples for future soundtrack work.
 My latest composition is a sample for a pirate action/adventure, entitled “High Seas”.
 You can hear it here:

-I have also scored a short film that will be released later this year, entitled “Reed”, and a TV ad.
+I am currently working on a horror/suspense short called “Snip”, and I have also recently finished a short film,”Reed”, and a TV ad.
 You can listen to excerpts from both of these, as well as many other soundtrack samples below:

 I hope you enjoy the music!
 Let me know what you think in the comments, and please spread the word if you know anyone looking for music in TV, film or advertising!